open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 # Feature toggles

 App Suite UI offers different feature toggles.
 These toggles control the appearance (or flavor) of different features in the UI.

 <config>io.ox/core//features/dedicatedLogoutButton=`<bool>`</config>
 Show a logout button at the topbar.
+Default is `false`.

 <config>io.ox/core//features/folderIcons=`<bool>`</config>
 Show icons in the folder tree next to folder labels.
+Default is `false`.

 <config>io.ox/core//features/logoutButtonHint=`<bool>`</config>
 Shows a reminder tooltip if the user has not logged during the last page visit.
+Default is `false`.

 <config>io.ox/core//features/reloginPopup=`<bool>`</config>
 Show a modal dialog to enable an inline relogin without showing the login page.
+Default is `true` (for non-oidc and non-saml environments)

 <config>io.ox/core//features/storeSavePoints=`<bool>`</config>
 Enable/disable restorepoints for edit dialogs.
+Default is `true`.

 <config>io.ox/core//features/validateMailAddresses=`<bool>`</config>
 Enable validiation for email addresses in mail compose dialog.
+Default is `true`.

 <config>io.ox/core//features/validatePhoneNumbers=`<bool>`</config>
 Enable validiation for phone numbers.
+Default is `false`.

 <config>io.ox/core//features/windowHeaderPosition=`<string>`</config>
 Placement of buttons in new/edit dialogs.
 Default is 'bottom' (`'top', 'bottom'`)

 <config>io.ox/core//disabledSettingsPanes=`<string>`</config>
-Disable one or more settings panes via extension point ids of _io.ox/settings/pane_ and it's subgroup extension points (easily identifiable as "&folder=virtual/settings/<id>" in adress bar)
+Comma-separated list of extension point ids of _io.ox/settings/pane_.
+Disable one or more settings panes and it's subgroup extension points (easily identifiable as "&folder=virtual/settings/<id>" in adress bar).
+Default is unset;

 <config>io.ox/core//pdf/enablePreconversionOnUpload=`<bool>`</config>
 Enable/disable PDF preconversion of office documents on file upload and when a new file version is added.
 Default is `true`.